sapphirepp/sapphirepp/doc/pages/quick-start.md

 This quick-start guide will help you to get started with @sapphire.
 Note that it will not show all features of @sapphire, but covers the basics you need to write your own application in @sapphire.
 We will demonstrate @sapphire on a simplified version of the CR acceleration at a parallel shock.
-For a more realistic implementation and advanced features of sapphire we refer to the [examples](#examples).
+For a more detailed implementation including advanced features of sapphire we refer to the [examples](#examples).

-Let's get started by considering the following setup: We have a plain shock that the particles will cross, to gain energy by the first order Fermi mechanism
+Let's get started by considering the following setup: We have a planar shock that the particles will cross, to gain energy by the first-order Fermi mechanism
 @cite Drury1983 @cite Kirk1994 @cite Schween2024.
 We will prescribe the background plasma in the shock frame, resulting in a stationary velocity field
-$\mathbf{u}(\mathbf{x})$ with the shock of compression ratio $r$ at $0$:
+$\mathbf{u}(\mathbf{x})$ with the shock compression ratio $r$ at $0$:

 \begin{align}
   \mathbf{u}(\mathbf{x}) = u_1 \hat{\mathbf{e}}_x \text{, for } x < 0 \\